 Discover with us how a woman’s brain changes during her first pregnancy

-BeMother is a project of the UAB, the IMIM and the IISGM, directed by Dr. Òscar Vilarroya, with funding from the European Research Council (ERC).
+BeMother is a project of the UAB, the IMIM and the IISGM, directed by Dr. Òscar Vilarroya, with funding from the European Research Council (ERC) and La Caixa Foundation.

 Help us to discover how pregnancy and motherhood change the brain.
 To carry out this study, we need women like you, willing to collaborate with us and improve our knowledge of motherhood.